maxim-pre/fitness-tracker/README.md

 # Key Learnings/Takeaways

-Going into this projet I really wanted to focus on improving my styling skills.
-I found that I really ejoyed using tailwind CSS over vanilla CSS becuase it removes the need for extra files which makes organisation simpler and I much prefered writing styles on the elements themselves.
+Going into this project I really wanted to focus on improving my styling skills.
+I found that I really enjoyed using tailwind CSS over vanilla CSS because it removes the need for extra files which makes organisation simpler and I much prefer writing styles on the elements themselves.

 # Future improvements

-- I would Like to add the ability for users to create workout templates so that users dont have to manually create new workouts if they are completing the same workouts at the gym, but can instead change the weight and reps.
+- I would like to add the ability for users to create workout templates so that users don't have to manually create new workouts if they are completing the same workouts at the gym, but can instead change the weight and reps.

 ## Resources